Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Installation Guide: What to Expect

-- Configure schedule or let learning begin
+- Configure your schedule or just let the learning begin

 Smart Thermostat Savings Calculator

-To estimate your annual savings: take your current annual HVAC cost × 15% (conservative) to × 23% (optimistic).
-A home spending $1,800/year on heating and cooling would save $270-$414 annually — meaning a $180 Nest pays for itself in 5-8 months.
+Want to estimate your annual savings?
+Here’s how: take your current annual HVAC cost and multiply it by 15% (that’s the conservative estimate) to 23% (the optimistic one).
+So, a home spending $1,800/year on heating and cooling could realistically save $270-$414 annually.
+That means a $180 Nest, for example, could pay for itself in just 5-8 months.

 Smart Thermostat vs Programmable Thermostat